danghh333/ds2024/Mid-term_Project/README.md

 ```
 ## Setting up

-To setup the first gRPC server: Open up the terminal, navigate to FinalDS Github repository:
+To setup the first gRPC server: Open up the terminal, navigate to Mid-term_Project Github repository:
 ```sh
 make server1
 ```
-To setup the second gRPC server: Open up a new terminal, navigate to FinalDS Github repository:
+To setup the second gRPC server: Open up a new terminal, navigate to Mid-term_Project Github repository:
 ```sh
 make server2
 ```
-To setup the client: Open up a new terminal, navigate to FinalDS Github repository:
+To setup the client: Open up a new terminal, navigate to Mid-term_Project Github repository:
 ```sh
 make client
 ```